-What happens when your well thought out treatment plan gets thrown to the wind?
+Private practice therapists are expected to write a new treatment plan once a year.
+What happens when your well thought out plan gets thrown to the wind before it's time for an update?
 This scenario may be happening right now since the sudden outbreak of the Covid-19 pandemic.
-Documentation, goals, and interventions may be radically changing because life has changed dramatically.
-Do you write a whole … [Read more...] about How to Document Changes in Treatment During Covid-19 Without Writing Another Plan
+Problems, goals, and … [Read more...] about How to Document Changes in Treatment During Covid-19 Without Writing Another Plan

 Like most answers I give regarding being a mental health therapist and having a private practice, “yes” and “no.” WHY SHOULD MENTAL HEALTH PROFESSIONALS CHARGE FOR PHONE CALLS?
 Phone calls can take a lot of time and time is what we’re paid for.
 If you don’t charge for these phone calls, … [Read more...] about Can Mental Health Providers Charge For Phone Calls?

 Do you need to write a discharge summary as a mental health provider?
 Yes and no. Confusing?
 Definitely.
 That’s because the standards are not consistent from one insurance company to the next.
 Here’s what I can tell you: Discharge Summaries for Medicaid Medicaid requires … [Read more...] about Are Discharge Summaries Mandatory?

 We love our work but unless we are independently wealthy, we need to be paid to do it.
 We don’t get paid for providing psychotherapy.
 We get paid for our time.
 Psychotherapy is what we spend our time doing.
 Other professionals charge for their time.
 We should too.
 When CPT codes for psychotherapy … [Read more...] about Use CPT Code 90837 for Higher Reimbursement Rates!